 A rare side effect can be change of skin pigmentation.
 This change can be darkening of the skin called hyperpigmentation or skin lightening called hypopigmentation or even vitiligo a loss of pigment.
-This change can be permanent.
+This change can be permanent and can occur in around seven percent of patients having DPC treatment.